hoelzer-lab/hypro/howto_conda_package.md

     2. Creates a test environment with the package and its dependencies.
     3. Runs the test scripts.

 If the build process finishes correctly, a compressed tarball file had been created (looks something like ``/home/<path-to-conda>/conda-bld/<os>/<mypkg>-<version>-<interpreter>.tar.bz2``, with 'os' being e.g. "linux-64").
-This is your conda package.
-Conda-build prints the exact path.
+This is your conda package. `conda-build` prints the exact path.
 Keep the path, you might need it for local testing and upload.

 Clean up your conda-bld directory from failed packages - the build environments will still be present - delete them!

 **Note:**
-1. Most likely, your first conda-build command will fail.
+1. Most likely, your first `conda-build` command will fail.
 Maybe the second also.
 Keep on trying and read the error messages carefully, they might help.
-When your package was built, under "/home/path-to-conda/conda-bld/" there will be as many broken environments as tries you had.
+When your package was built, under `/home/path-to-conda/conda-bld/` there will be as many broken environments as tries you had.
 They appear as directories, named like your conda package name plus a long digit code.
 Make sure to delete all those directories, **before** running your local install test.
 In my case, those impaired the installation process and led to some conflicts.
-2. Conda-build defines a lot of environment variables.
+2. `conda-build` defines many environment variables.
 A list of those is provided [here](https://docs.conda.io/projects/conda-build/en/latest/user-guide/environment-variables.html#environment-variables-set-during-the-build-process).
 One of those set wrongly is a common source for failing the build process.
-You should know or define, where they are pointing to.
-More on that in the example under the points [meta.yaml](#building-the-metayaml-file) and [setup.py](#Defining-the-setup.py-for-conda).
+You should know or define where they are pointing to.
+More on that in the example in sections [meta.yaml](#building-the-metayaml-file) and [setup.py](#Defining-the-setup.py-for-conda).

 ### **Test package locally**
 1. Create a new conda environment: